HoneySens/honeysens/Readme.md

 ![HoneySens](logo.png?raw=true "HoneySens Logo")
-# HoneySens Community Edition
+# HoneySens
-HoneySens is a honeypot management platform that supports the deployment of various open source honeypots on a variety of hardware and software architectures.
-This repository contains the freely available Community Edition (CE), which ships with a limited number of honeypot services and currently only supports deployment on BeagleBone devices.
-The Community Edition forms the basis for the commercial distribution of HoneySens, which can be obtained from [T-Systems Multimedia Solutions](https://honeysens.de).
-With each new release, features from the commercial version are backported to the Community Edition.
+HoneySens is a honeypot management platform that supports the deployment of various open source honeypots on different hardware and software platforms.

 ## Architecture
 Each HoneySens installation features a containerized server instance that is used to manage and evaluate events from attached honeypots.
 The honeypots themselves run within containers on so-called *sensors*, which can be physical or virtual systems running a management process that talks to the server and controls the locally running honeypot containers (*services*).
 Sensor management as well as the evaluation of event data collected from honeypot services is performed through a web interface offered by the server.
 HTTPS is the exclusive connection channel for the communication between sensor and server, thus minimizing the dependency of 3rd party network infrastructure.
 HoneySens is designed for the deployment and management of honeypots in small or medium-sized corporate IP landscapes and mainly meant to detect intruders that originate from within the network.
 A deployment of sensors with public-facing IP addresses is possible, but might just overwhelm the user with thousands of unfiltered (and mostly uncritical) events per hour.
 Use at your own risk.